OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection

-The main contributions of this work are: \begin{compactitem} \item We propose an open-world benchmark that simultaneously evaluates object detectors' domain generalization and open-vocabulary capabilities.
+\begin{compactitem} \item We propose an open-world benchmark that simultaneously evaluates object detectors' domain generalization and open-ended capabilities.
 To our knowledge, this is the first real-world autonomous driving benchmark for 3D open-world object detection.

 \item We design a labeling pipeline integrated with MLLM, which is utilized to automatically identify corner case scenarios and provide semantic annotations for abnormal objects.